You can also watch our video series on setting up a sales team meeting agenda that motivates your salesforce and improves productivity.

 Start by collecting the necessary metrics and insights.
 This includes numbers on win rates, average deal size, opportunities and response time.

 Sales dashboards can help you collect and monitor this data on an ongoing basis.

 Use dashboards as the centerpiece of your sales meetings.
 This allows you to view metrics in real time without having to collect and organize data for every meeting.

 Delegate and assign roles to your reps, giving them a job for the meeting.
-For example, each rep can take it in turns to take notes.
+For example, each sales team member can be appointed in turns to take notes.
 The official notetaker can also be tasked with distributing the agenda topics and the next meeting time.

 You can also have reps give a demonstration of their pitch for each meeting.
 The rest of the team then provides feedback, allowing reps to optimize their presentation.
 That rep would then report back on prospect feedback in the next meeting.

 Here are a few other “housekeeping” items to keep in mind: